GarrettLockhart/react-dev-portfolio/README.md

 ## About The Project

 I built this using React from scratch, and its completely responsive utilizing TailwindCSS.
 It's an ever changing site that I will continue to update and work on to improve the interaction and design, as well as update the project section as I create more web apps!
+You can use the contact form to send me an email, or download my resume.

 ### Built With